doc4d/docs/docs/settings/general.md

 #### Hidden classes

-Just like in any project, you can create hidden classes and functions in a component by prefixing class names with an underscore ("_").
+Just like in any project, you can create hidden classes and functions in a component by prefixing names with an underscore ("_").

 Hidden classes and functions can still be used if you know their names, but they do not appear as suggestions when using code completion.